resourcefulmind/silhouette/README.md

 ## Overview

-Silhouette is a user management app that lets you define their identity.
-Users can create a profile and update their avatars.
+Silhouette is a user management app that lets you define your identity.
+A User can create a profile and update their avatar.

 ### Built Using?